 If you have a term or cumulative GPA below 3.0, you will be placed on academic probation in your next term of enrollment.
 Academic probation is a temporary status.
 If you are placed on academic probation, you have up to two terms of enrollment in which to restore your GPA to 3.0.
-During that time, you must enroll only in the course(s) for which you received a grade that caused your cumulative or term GPA to drop below 3.0; you may not attempt any other coursework until you earn a grade of B or better in the repeated course(s).
+During that time, you must enroll only in the course(s) for which you received a grade that caused your cumulative or term GPA to drop below 3.0.
+You may not attempt any other coursework until you earn a grade of B or better in the repeated course(s), unless an exception is granted under one of the following circumstances: